edorejel/software-design-lab/ai_mind_vision/readme.md

 > Seems like Descartes knew there were two systems at work inside a human: (1) the human mind, (2) the human brain.
 Looks like I can finally create a PowerPoint slide to better illustrate how Mind-Visin AI will process beliefs/stimuli).
+> “I think, therefore I am” is a phrase by 17th century French philosopher René Descartes.
+It appears in his 1637 book Discourse on the Method.
+In his most famous work, Meditations on First Philosophy, he changes the wording to “I am, I exist”.
+> What does Descartes mean by I am I exist?
+A statement by the seventeenth-century French philosopher René Descartes.
+“I think; therefore I am” was the end of the search Descartes conducted for a statement that could not be doubted.
+He found that he could not doubt that he himself existed, as he was the one doing the doubting in the first place.

 ![mind-vision-02](https://github.com/xpqx/software-design-lab/blob/main/ai_mind_vision/new-vision-flowcharts/mind_vision_02.png)